Unilateral cervical facet dislocation: Injury mechanism and biomechanical consequences

 Digital Object Identifier (DOI)

 Crawford, Neil R.; Duggal, Neil; Chamberlain, Robert H.; Chan Park, Sung; Sonntag, Volker K.H.; and Dickman, Curtis A., "Unilateral cervical facet dislocation: Injury mechanism and biomechanical consequences" (2002).
-Neurobiology.
+Translational Neuroscience.
 848.